akshett/cython_practice/README.md

 The basic cython implementation provides a time boost of about 50%.

-However when you introduce cdef type in the cython code, the performance increases significantly by several hundred times for this simple.
+However when you introduce cdef type in the cython code, the performance increases significantly by several hundred times for this simple change.

 Behold the power of C!